Jefflyl98/Front-End-Development-Assignment-1/README.md

 In this section, you should go over the different parts of your project, and describe each in a sentence or so.

-- Biography : Delve into Selen's origin as a sky dragon from the moon, her unique personality traits and her goals as a vtuber.
+- Biography : Delve into Selen's origin as a sky dragon from the moon and her unique personality traits.
-- Lore : Learn more about Selen's dragon lore and her role as a dragon racer.
 - Stream showcase : Browse through a curated list of Selen's streams on major events she has attended.
-- Creative corner : Discover Selen's original songs and covers.
+- Creative corner : Discover Selen's original songs and video.
-- Fan Art Gallery : Explore a collection of artwork inspired by Selen's personality from her dedicated fanbase.
+- Twitter News Feed : Catch the latest announcements from Selen.
 - Merchandise Store : Offer official Selen Tatsuki merchandise for fans to express their support.
+- Popup Contact Form: A form to get in touch for questions, feedback or just sending a message.

 ### Existing Features
-- Feature 1 - allows users X to achieve Y, by having them fill out Z
-- ...

-In addition, you may also use this section to discuss plans for additional features to be implemented in the future:
+- Biography: Learn about Selen's unique personality traits and information in the About Page.
+- Stream Showcase: Dive into handpicked selection of Selen's streams, providing users with a glimpse of events she has attended in the Stream Page.
+- Creative Corner: Uncover Selen's musical talent and video ideas in the About Page.
+- Twitter News Feed: Stay up to date on the latest new from Selen's world through her twitter news feed, regarding announcement and real-time updates.
+- Merchandise Store: Explore and purchase official merchandise of Selen to show your support.
+The store offers a wide variety of prodcuts for fans.
+- Popup Contact Form: Provide a quick and user-friendly way to get in touch with Selen's Community, by prompting user to fill out their name,email,contact and a message.

 ### Features Left to Implement
-- Another feature idea
+- Nil

 ## Technologies Used